Jolokia Protocol

 Listing MBeans (list)

-The list operation collects information about accessible MBeans.
+The list operation collects information about available MBeans.
 This information includes the MBean names, their attributes, operations and notifications along with type information and description (as far as they are provided by the MBean author which doesn’t seem to be often the case).

 GET list request